-Interstate 90 travels 138.15 miles across Massachusetts from the Berkshire Section of the New York Thruway to Massachusetts 1A at Logan International Airport (BOS) in Boston.
+Interstate 90 travels 138.15 miles across Massachusetts from the Berkshire Section of the New York Thruway to Route 1A at Logan International Airport (BOS) in Boston.
 The entire route doubles as the tolled Massachusetts Turnpike (Mass Pike).

 The Boston Extension lengthened the toll road east to the Central Artery (I-93), with work commencing in March 1962.
-The extension opened east to Exit 18 in September 1964 and to Interstate 93 in February 1965.1 Tolls east of MA 128 were collected at separate toll barriers.
+The extension opened east to Exit 18 in September 1964 and to Interstate 93 in February 1965.1 Tolls east of Route 128 were collected at separate toll barriers.

 Tolls between Exit 1 at West Stockbridge and Exit 6 in Springfield and the New York state line were not charged to passenger vehicles along the Massachusetts Turnpike between 1996 and October 15, 2013.
 Tolls along this stretch were reimplented by the legislation passed by the Massachusetts House and Senate in 2013.
-The $12 million in annual revenue will fund projects involving repairs, maintenance and other structural work along the Mass Pike west of Interstate 95 (Yankee Division Highway).2
+The $12 million in annual revenue funds projects involving repairs, maintenance and other structural work along the Mass Pike west of Interstate 95 (Yankee Division Highway).2

-Interstate 90 Massachusetts Highway Guides
+Interstate 90 Massachusetts Guides

-- Massachusetts Turnpike (I-90), BostonRoads.com
+- Massachusetts Turnpike (I-90).
+BostonRoads.com.

 Page Updated 01-27-2015.